 Popular festivals include The Oosik Classic Ski Race & Tour in March; the "Moose on the Loose" Parade and auction on the 4th of July; and Winterfest during the entire month of December, which includes The Wilderness Woman contest and the Bachelor Auction & Ball.

-Talkeetna was the inspiration to the hit series, "Northern Exposure" and is a 2.5 hour drive from Anchorage, the largest city in Alaska.
+Talkeetna was the inspiration to the hit 90's series, "Northern Exposure" and is a 2.5 hour drive from Anchorage, the largest city in Alaska.

-The core downtown area is classified as a National Historic Site, with buildings dating from the early 1900s including Nagley's General Store, Fairview Inn and the Talkeetna Roadhouse.
+The core downtown area is classified as a National Historic Site with buildings dating from the early 1900's including Nagley's General Store, Fairview Inn and the Talkeetna Roadhouse.